Open-source implementation of Apple's Combine framework for processing values over time.

 The project is in early development.

-OpenCombine contains two public targets:
+OpenCombine contains three public targets:

-OpenCombineDispatch (the third one,
+OpenCombineDispatch (the fourth one,

 COpenCombineHelpers, is considered private.
 Don't import it in your projects).